ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

    - `-l` confirm all file hard links are included in the archive
    - `-f` use an archive file (for historical reasons, tar writes its output to stdout by default rather than a file).
+   - `-b 2048` use a 1 MiB block size (better performance and less contention on Lustre compared to the default block size)

 Putting these together: